Front Page: Rail Regulatory Body

 Commission's report to the Council and European Parliament:

 On the basis of an annual questionnaire issued to Member States the European Commission publishes a report, drawn up every second year for the Council and European Parliament, on its monitoring of development in the rail market.
-The latest report was published in January 2021.
+The latest report was published in September 2023.

-Seventh Report to the Council and the European Parliament on monitoring development of the rail market (External link)
+Eight Report to the Council and the European Parliament on monitoring development of the rail market (External link)

-Commission staff working document: Seventh monitoring report on development of the rail market (External link)
+Commission staff working document: Seventh monitoring report on development of the rail market

 IRG-Rail Market Monitoring Report: